WhatsApp/erlt/analyzer/README.md

 to load the project's AST, and some analysis can be written in Erlang and done on that node when it is more convenient.

+In the Scala portion of the project, there are two models of Erlang code:
+- The lower-level `erlang.Data` which represents the given code purely in terms of tuples, atoms, lists, etc., and maps most cleanly to the AST that the Erlang node returns.
+- The higher-level `erlang.forms.AbstractForm` and related types, which has notions of modules, exports, etc., which encodes more semantics of the code, and therefore makes it feel more natural to inspect.

 ## How to configure and run

 This analyzer assumes that you build your project with rebar3.